Clark

-Clark is an English language surname with historical links to England, Scotland, and Ireland, ultimately derived from the Latin clericus meaning "scribe", "secretary" or a scholar within a religious order, referring to someone who was educated.
+Clark is an English language surname with historical links to England, Scotland and Ireland that is ultimately derived from the Latin clericus meaning "scribe", "secretary" or a scholar within a religious order, referring to someone who was educated.
 Clark evolved from "clerk".
 The first records of the name are found in 12th-century England.
 The name has many variants.
-It is often used as the Anglicized variant of Irish O'Cleary, Cleary.
+It is often used as the anglicized variant of the Irish O'Cleary or Cleary.

 Clark is the twenty-seventh most common surname in the United Kingdom, including placing fourteenth in Scotland.
-Clark is also an occasional given name, as in the case of Clark Gable.

 According to the 1990 United States census, Clark was the twenty-first most frequently encountered surname, accounting for 0.23% of the population.
 According to the 2010 United States census, Clark was the thirtieth most frequent surname, with a count of 562,679.